 His photography is a testament to his passion for exploration, his creative vision, and fierce sense of determination.
 Combined with his keen eye for unique compositions, these qualities have resulted in a lively portfolio of cutting-edge images.

 What was your most memorable photographic event?

 Driving from Banff to Yoho National Park in the middle of a snowstorm just to capture Images to take back home to Toronto.
 The road conditions were crazy and if it was not for our guide and ride I would have turned back.
 When we did get to Emerald Lake we were the only ones there and it was magical.
 I took the trip with my daughter who just turned 30 that year and it was my gift to her.
 It was priceless and for sure memorable.
 A few of the Images of that day have been shared across Canada.

 My Favourite photo is one that I captured on a foggy fall day at the Cemetery.
 The entrance is grand and is lined with old maples on the way into the property.
 The image on this day was breathtaking.
 I was about to drive through it then realized I should go back to the start of the entrance and capture the fall colors with the fog drifting in.
 That was the key to that stunning image.

 I never leave home without my Camera Hard case which has to be my favorite piece of gear.
 This houses two of my cameras both ready to shoot.
 One with a sigma 150-500 and the other a standard 18-55.
 The case has been in some crashes but always protects my equipment.
 It’s my starting point to any day.

 Which area of photography do you specialise in?

-I am never a one sided person when it comes to photography, However landscape photography gives me an open slate every day.
-I am a wild life guy and have done well nationally but Landscape is right in front of me and I don’t need to find it too far from home.
-I have been successfully locally and nationally on the Landscape side of things.
+I am never a one-sided person when it comes to photography, However landscape photography gives me an open slate every day.
+I am a wildlife guy and have done well nationally but Landscape is right in front of me and I don’t need to find it too far from home.
+I have been successful locally and nationally on the Landscape side of things.
 I just like shooting.